kouverk/find_my_name_in_pi/README.md

 python find_names_in_pi.py
 ```

-This reads names from `names.txt` (one per line), searches for each in pi, and outputs a markdown table to `results.md` showing which names were found and at what position.
+This reads names from `names.txt` (one per line), searches for all names in a **single pass** through the pi files, and outputs a markdown table to `results.md` showing which names were found and at what position.

+**Performance note:** The batch search uses an optimized multi-pattern algorithm that reads the 200GB of pi data once and checks all patterns simultaneously.
+This is ~100x faster than searching for each name individually (200GB total vs 200GB × N names).

 ## Project Structure